venkat911031/AutomationExercisePerfProject/README.md

 🚀 JMeter Performance Testing Project : https://automationexercise.com/

+🤖 Built With AI
+This project was built with step-by-step guidance from ChatGPT.
+Every sampler, parameter, and assertion was iteratively crafted, debugged, and validated using real-time feedback from the AI model.

 📋 Project Overview

 This repository contains a comprehensive performance testing suite for an e-commerce web application built using Apache JMeter.
 The project simulates real user behavior through complete customer journeys from registration to checkout, providing detailed performance insights and bottleneck identification.